-

 How do I obtain dealer license plates?

-After you have received your dealership license, you can purchase dealer tags from the South Carolina Department of Motor Vehicles (DMV).
-Each dealer plate is $20 and valid for one year.
+After you have received your dealership license, you can purchase dealer tags from the DMV.
+Each dealer plate is $20 and expires when your dealer license expires.

-To be eligible for the dealer plates, you must sell a minumum of 20 vehicles in the 12 months before you apply for dealer plates.
-For the first 20 cars you sell, you are allowed to purchase two dealer tags; for each additional 15 cars you sell, you can purchase another tag.
+To be eligible for the dealer plates, you must sell a minimum of 15 vehicles in the 12 months before you apply for dealer plates.
+For the first 15 vehicles you sell, you are allowed to purchase 2 dealer tags; for each additional 15 vehicles you sell, you can purchase 1 dealer tag.

 If you loan a vehicle to a school for a driver's education program, the $20 plate fee will be waived.
 When the car is no longer being used for educational purposes, you must return the tag to the DMV.